novalug/novalug_zola/content/about/index.md

 # Contact Us

-If you would like contact NoVaLUG, please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdyC8ANvEhW3L6L9r5Xk_5mXJekfhsIKWGHJr29qty31nihqQ/viewform?usp=sf_link).
+If you would like contact to NoVaLUG, please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdyC8ANvEhW3L6L9r5Xk_5mXJekfhsIKWGHJr29qty31nihqQ/viewform?usp=sf_link).